aehall/customer.service.portal.perftest/ReadMe.md

 NOTE: If you haven't added JMeter to your system path, you'll need to run jmeter.bat from within its containing directory.

+## Reporting
+JMeter creates some basic reports (probaby everything we'll need for a microservice).
+Look in /example-report/index.html.

 ## Structure of the JMeter Test File
 The JMeter test file (.jmx) is just a big XML file that contains the details of the test (as defined in the JMeter UI).
 (In this way, it's very similar to Visual Studio performance testing.)